-Mobile camera light meter
+Mobile Camera light Meter

-Mobile camera light meters for photography eliminates the problem of carrying an extra tool along with a load of photography accessories.
+Mobile camera light meters for photography eliminate the problem of carrying an extra tool along with a load of photography accessories.
 It allows you to carry a small pocket-sized instrument such as Lumu Power Light & Color Meter for Photo and Video that simply gets plugged in with your Apple smartphone.

 You will get the readings and the complete data onto your cellphone and are stored too.